ExodusMovement/exodus-oss/libraries/key-identifier/README.md

 ## Usage

-In order to interact with a private key, you must first specify how it's accessed.
+To interact with a key, you must first specify how to derive it.
 This is done through the `KeyIdentifier` class provided by this library.
 A key identifier is most notably provided to the keychain for operations such as exporting a key or signing a transaction.

 ```js
 import KeyIdentifier from '@exodus/key-identifier'